voi-api/voi-api.github.io/assets.md

 # Onboarding animations
 Voi encourages you to use our animations for onboarding users.
 We use a framework called [Lottie](https://lottiefiles.com/), an iOS, Android, and React Native library that renders After Effects animations in real time, allowing apps to use animations as easily as they use static images.
-See files below.
+See the files below.

 * [Start ride](https://lottiefiles.com/share/ereItg)
 * [Ride](https://lottiefiles.com/share/RG6Ywh)
 * [End ride](https://lottiefiles.com/share/jnJW21)

 # Texts
-The most recently updated versions of theese documents are always available on the following adresses, we recommend including them as webviews in your apps.
+The most recently updated versions of these documents are always available on the following addresses, we recommend including them as web views in your apps.
 They are all available in multiple languages, you can pick the language on the respective page.

 * [Frequently asked questions](https://www.voiscooters.com/faq/) (available in English, Deutsch, French, Spanish and Portuguese.)
 * [Terms and conditions](https://www.voiscooters.com/voi-user-agreement-12rr/)